pywbem/pywbem/DEVELOP.md

 In the directory of the `pywbem` repo:

-* Make sure the branch is checked out that is to be released, and that it is in a git-wise clean state:
+# Make sure the branch is checked out that is to be released, and that it
+  is in a git-wise clean state:
   - `git status` - to verify checked out branch and clean state
   - `git log` - to verify the content of this branch
-* Create a topic branch:
+# Create a topic branch:
   - `git checkout -b release_M.N.U`
-* Finalize package versions (i.e. change development version `M.N.U.dev0` to final version `M.N.U`):
+# Finalize package versions (i.e. change development version `M.N.U.dev0` to
+  final version `M.N.U`):
   - `vi setup.py`
   - `vi pywbem/__init__.py`
   - `vi pywbem/NEWS.md`
-* Make sure the change log reflects all changes in the release:
+# Make sure the change log reflects all changes in the release:
   - `vi pywbem/NEWS.md`
-* **(1)** Perform a complete build (in a Python virtual environment):
+# Perform a complete build (in a Python virtual environment):
   - `make clobber all`
-* If this fails, fix and iterate back to (1) until it succeeds.
+# If this fails, fix and iterate back to step 5 until it succeeds.
-* Create README file in distribution directory:
+# Create README file in distribution directory:
   - Only if the `dist/pywbem-M.N/README.md` file does not yet exist:
     - `find dist -name README.md | sort | tail | xargs cp -t dist/pywbem-M.N/`
     - `vi dist/pywbem-M.N/README.md` - adjust to this release
-* Commit and push to upstream repo:
+# Commit and push to upstream repo:
   - `git commit -m "Release vM.N.U"`
   - `git push --set-upstream origin release_M.N.U` - if branch is pushed for the first time
   - `git push` - after first time, for normal additional commit
   - `git push -f` - after first time, if a rebase was used
-* On Github, create a Pull Request for the target branch.
-This will trigger the Travis CI run. **Important:** Regardless of which branch the commit was based upon, Github will by default target the master branch for the merge.
+# On Github, create a Pull Request for the target branch.
+This will trigger
+  the Travis CI run. **Important:** Regardless of which branch the commit was based upon, Github will by default target the master branch for the merge.
   So if your base branch for this release was not `master`, change the target branch for the PR to be your base branch.
-* Perform a complete test:
+# Perform a complete test:
   - `tox`
-* Perform any other tests you wish, e.g.
+# Perform any other tests you wish, e.g.
   - Run in local CI environment
   - Run against a real WBEM server
-* If any of the tests (including the Travis CI run of the Pull Request) fails, fix and iterate back to (1) until they all succeed.
+# If any of the tests (including the Travis CI run of the Pull Request) fails,
+  fix and iterate back to (1) until they all succeed.
-* Once the Travis CI run for this PR succeeds:
+# Once the Travis CI run for this PR succeeds:
   - Merge the PR (no review is needed)
   - Delete the PR
-* Clean up local branches:
+# Clean up local branches:
   - `git-prune origin` (From `andy-maier/gitsurvival`)
-* Close milestone `M.N.U` on GitHub.
+# Close milestone `M.N.U` on GitHub.
-* Tag the release and push to upstream repo:
+# Tag the release and push to upstream repo:
   - Create tag for M.N.U:
     - `git tag vM.N.U`
   - Delete preliminary M.N* tags, if any: